mtomasini/pytheas-simulator/docs/overview.md

 - Boat: the agent-like model, representing a boat moving from A to B. The interaction rules determining how the Boat moves in space are included either in a polar diagram, which is a table stating current speed and leeway based on wind speeds.
 The current speed is added linearly to movement.
 Waves do not affect movement, but they are recorded to asses _post hoc_ the feasibility of a travel.
 - Travel: the scheduler, including aspects of the Mesa Time and Model modules.
 The Travel in Pytheas contains the movement of a Boat on the Map, but includes also rules for coastal navigation ("coast hugging") and night navigation.

+As it should happen in true OOP, the different classes deal with what pertain to them.
+For example, the local wind speed at any given time and coordinate is a charactersitic of the Map, as such it will not be measured by the Boat.
+The Boat will receive it as an input within the Travel object.
+The bearing on the other hand is not an intrisinc property of the Map, but is something that pertains to the Boat.
+The function to calculate the bearing between two lat/lon will then be calculated within the Boat class.

 ## Simulation

-Outside of the Pytheas package, a simulation file shows the base example to illustrate how to perform a travel.
+Outside of the Pytheas package, a simulation file, `simulation.py` shows the base example to illustrate how to perform a travel.
+It comes with a `parameters.py` file containing the parameters and locations to run a simulation.